aws/s2n-tls/docs/USAGE-GUIDE.md

 [s2n_connection_wipe](#s2n\_connection\_wipe) does not need to be called prior to this function. **s2n_connection_free** performs its own wipe of sensitive data.

-## Private key operation related calls
+## Private Key Operation Related Calls

 By default, s2n-tls automatically uses the configured private key to synchronously perform the signature and decryption operations required for a tls handshake.
 However, this default behavior may not